 The toys are mistakenly delivered to a day-care center instead of the attic right before Andy leaves for college, and it's up to Woody to convince the other toys that they weren't abandoned and to return home.

 At the end of the elephant graveyard scene, Scar's shadow on the wall does not match his pose.
+(This was corrected in the 2003 DVD).
 See more »

 [Scar catches a mouse]

 Life's not fair, is it?
 You see, I... well, I shall never be king.
 And you... shall never see the light of another day.
 Hmm-hmm-hmm, adieu.